Feyerabend/ABC80/cas/README.md

 ABC80 <-> 5 pin DIN connector [cord] 3.5 mm audio plug <-> modern computer
 ```

 Or, other suitable connection to your computer.
+The important
-The important thing is obviously how the wires are connected.
+thing is obviously how the wires are connected.

+Unfourtunately the 3.5 audio jack/plug have not had any formal
+standard connected to its various pins, but de facto standards that has
+developed during time.
+Different manufacturers: different solutions.
+But sometimes some of them do agree, and other then follows.

 ## Conversion